renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N2_2376738``: This applies errata 2376738 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0, r0p1, r0p2, r0p3 and is still open.

+-  ``ERRATA_N2_2376738``: This applies errata 2376738 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU, it is fixed in r0p1.

 -  ``ERRATA_N2_2388450``: This applies errata 2388450 workaround to Neoverse-N2
    CPU.
 This needs to be enabled for revision r0p0 of the CPU, it is fixed in r0p1.